vrchatapi/vrchatapi-csharp/docs/InviteApi.md

             // Uncomment below to setup prefix (e.g. Bearer) for API key, if needed
             // config.AddApiKeyPrefix("auth", "Bearer");

+            // create instances of HttpClient, HttpClientHandler to be reused later with different Api classes HttpClient httpClient = new HttpClient();
+            HttpClientHandler httpClientHandler = new HttpClientHandler();
-            var apiInstance = new InviteApi(config);
+            var apiInstance = new InviteApi(httpClient, config, httpClientHandler);
             var userId = "userId_example";  // string | Must be a valid user ID.
-            var requestInviteRequest = new RequestInviteRequest(); // RequestInviteRequest | Slot number of the Request Message to use when request an invite. (optional)
+            var requestInviteRequest = new RequestInviteRequest?(); // RequestInviteRequest? | Slot number of the Request Message to use when request an invite. (optional)

             try
             {